How to Create a Wildlife-Friendly Garden

 Grow Wildflowers

 Wildflowers are great for attracting bees and butterflies.
 You don't have to create a big meadow.
-Here is an easy way to create a wildflower area to bring pollinators into your garden.
+Here is information about an easy way to create a wildflower area to bring pollinators into your garden.

 Attract More Birds into Your Garden